ros-navigation/docs.nav2.org/configuration/packages/dwb-plugins/standard_traj_generator.rst

   ==== =======

     Description
-        Whether to limit velocity command in trajectory using current velocity.
+        Whether to limit velocity command in trajectory using sampled velocity instead of the commanded velocity.